hollowstrawberry/crab-cogs/README.md

 ## 📎 ImageScanner

 Lets you view information about other people's images with a context menu.
 It's only really useful for AI image generation metadata (Stable Diffusion).
 Additionally it can scan all images sent in specified channels and put a reaction button on AI images, and the bot will DM the results.

+## 🎐 ImageLog

+Logs and stores deleted images in a designated moderation channel.
+Useful for moderating servers with image boards or similar.

+### ⚠️ Usage Warning

+You may or may not be liable for keeping content that breaks Discord TOS.

 ## 🎤 VoiceLog